-- In addition to the above roles, the GL can identify one of the OTs to be the navigator (read maps, talk to the forest guide and ensure that the group is on the right path, keep marking distances, understand the terrain and explain the flora and fauna to the group members.
-The forest officers in the group can play this role. - Thus, each member in a group can take turns to play required roles.
+• In addition to the above roles, the GL can identify one of the OTs to be the navigator (read maps, talk to the forest guide and ensure that the group is on the right path, keep marking distances, understand the terrain and explain the flora and fauna to the group members).

+• Thus, each member in a group can take turns to play required roles.
 Remember, it's group work and has to be done together.